Excellent

 What documents will I need for the valuation?

-You should provide your conveyancing solicitor's details, your Help to Buy agreement reference number if available, and any recent correspondence from Homes England.
-The valuer will also benefit from any documentation showing improvements you have made to the property since purchase, such as a new kitchen or bathroom, as these can affect the valuation.
-If you have any doubts about what to have ready, our booking confirmation email will include a checklist of useful documents.
+Have your conveyancing solicitor’s details ready, along with your Help to Buy agreement reference number if you have it, and any recent correspondence from Homes England.
+Any paperwork showing improvements since purchase, such as a new kitchen or bathroom, can also help the valuer because it may affect the valuation.
+If you are unsure what to gather, our booking confirmation email includes a checklist of useful documents.

 Will the valuer inspect the whole property?

-Yes, our RICS qualified valuer will conduct a thorough inspection of both the interior and exterior of your property.
-This includes all main living spaces, bedrooms, bathrooms, the kitchen, and any outbuildings or garages.
-The valuer will measure the property, note its overall condition, and take photographs for the report.
-While it is not a full structural survey like a RICS Level 3, the inspection is comprehensive enough to assess the property's current market value accurately.
+Yes, our RICS qualified valuer carries out a full internal and external inspection of the property.
+That covers the main living areas, bedrooms, bathrooms, the kitchen, plus any garages or outbuildings.
+They measure the property, record its general condition and take photographs for the report.
+It is not a full structural survey like a RICS Level 3, but it is detailed enough to assess the current market value properly.

 Other Survey Services in Umberleigh